infinity0/msg-notes/causal/01-ordering.rst

 Unlike pre(m) and members(m), by(u) depends implicitly on the set of messages that have been delivered so far, so might more accurately be denoted T.by(u), where T is the current transcript.
-Though context(m) also refers to other messages, any valid transcript must contain the image of context(m) due to the topological delivery order, so it is unambiguous regardless of the transcript.
+Though context(m) also refers to other messages, any valid transcript that contains m must already contain anc(m) and therefore context(m), so it is unambiguous regardless of the transcript.

 Context is semantically equivalent to a `vector clock`_.
 As with vector clocks, malicious senders may "rewind" the context they are supposed to declare with